Make a fun bath treat topping that is activated by water

 If your frosting rises over 100% and flattens out about 5 minutes after it is piped, you have added too much water.
 This is when you will be happy you weighed all the ingredients because it makes it very simple to adjust.
-Re-do your batch and you will usually want to take out a gram or two at a time.
+Re-do your batch and you will usually want to take out a gram or two of water at a time.

 Also, you don’t have to throw away your work.
 RECOVER EVERYTHING!
 You can use this failed mix to make toppers.

 Remove the frosting from the cupcakes as soon as you see it has flattened.
-Next, roll the fizzy frosting into a ball, and then store it in plastic wrap inside a sealed tupperware container.
+Next, roll the fizzy frosting into a ball, and then store it in inside a sealed tupperware container.
 Once it settles and dries a little bit, you can roll it out like fondant.
 This usually takes and hour and half to two hours.

 Have I used enough water?

 If the mix doesn’t rise very much and is impossible to pipe through the bag, it does not have enough water.
 It is not too late to fix this.
 Put the mix back in the bowl, add a gram of water and mix.
 Try to re-pipe.

 YES!!!!!
 Humidity will cause this mixture to mold.
 All toppers and cupcakes must be cured and stored in low-humidity (under 30%).